Abetsuacc/Lab4_Test/README.md

     data = response.json()

-# My first challenge was trying to draw cards and retrieving the card information.
+# My second challenge was trying to draw cards and retrieving the card information.
 I did a quick google search and saw on the documentation that I will have to manually make a cards list since the API does not return numeric ranking but just strings.
 I run into the follow error when it comes to returning the cards. def CreateCards():